Call signs in Asia: Indonesia

-Private-owned radio station call signs by region are different with amateur radio call letters.
-The division is based on province area before 1998, so no call prefix are assigned for newer provinces.
+Private-owned radio station call signs by region are different from amateur radio call letters.
+The division is based on their province area prior to 1998, so no call prefixes are assigned for newer provinces.
 For example, Banten has the same call number and initial letter with West Java (an em dash "—" is used to indicate provinces that were split after 1998).